 The trick with this hairstyle is to mimic the look of natural curls, in spite of my stick-straight, fine hair.
 If you've already got curly hair, simply placing your hair in pin curls while damp and brushing through the newly structured curls until the frizz has abated will give you a similar look.
 For longer hair, just pin up the length into a faux bob.

+I first set it overnight in the smallest foam rollers I had.
+I parted my hair on the side and sprayed each section with a diluted solution of Lottobody setting lotion before rolling it up.
 End papers will also come in handy if you have layered ends.
 The results of this set are some serious frizzy curls and will be super intimidating at first.
 HAVE NO FEAR.
 You can brush past the frizz if you have a good brush and some patience.
 Forming the curls into waves will be a bit of a process (it actually took me about 20 minutes)but it will be worthwhile when you finish.

 The makeup I did was the easiest option for 20's makeup yet.
 It's a wearable version more consistent with the every day look that makeup novices of the day would have done.
 After all, makeup was really new to the general public and folks like Mildred Davis made a natural, fresh look not only en vogue, but also highly attainable!